Helpful to a Fault: Measuring Illicit Assistance in Multi-Turn, Multilingual LLM Agents: Analysis Framework

 \paragraph{Restricted Mean Jailbreak Discovery (RMJD).} Discovery curves capture the relationship between exposed failure modes and the red-teaming budget.
 We can summarize these curves with a single number: a restricted-mean analogue of \emph{restricted mean time lost} (RMTL), which corresponds to the area under the discovery curve \citep{kleinbaum1996survival}.
 We define the Restricted Mean Jailbreak Discovery (RMJD) up to \(S_{\max}\) as:

-where ``time'' is the tested-strategy index $s$.
-Intuitively, larger RMJD indicates earlier jailbreak discovery on average, while smaller RMJD indicates that jailbreaks are discovered later or not at all within the strategy budget.
+where ``time'' corresponds to the tested-strategy index $s$.
+Intuitively, larger RMJD values indicate earlier jailbreak discovery on average, while smaller values indicate that jailbreaks are discovered later or not at all within the strategy budget.
+RMJD is therefore useful when models or red-teaming frameworks reach similar final attack success rates but differ in the red-teaming budget required to expose these failures.